hyrious/esbuild-dev/README.md

 Sub Commands:
   external              Show potential external libraries of a file.
                         Additional arguments are passed to build options.
+                        This command uses a custom resolve plugin to scan and gather all package name imports and exclude them.

     --bare              Use bare format (one name per line, no quotes).
     alias: -b